HyperVoidal/Time-Management-Program/README.md

 # Time Management Program
  Time management program including time spent on programs and integrated checklist.
 In active development.
+ This information is better updated and written on the "dashboard" branch.
+Please download and use that branch if you want the latest versions, information, and the superior version of the "readme" instructions.

 # Info for Beginners
 This program is designed to allow you to better understand your activities and time spent in different tasks on your computer.